Homemade Instant Pot Chicken Stock cannot be beaten. The flavors are magnified by trapping the steam while cooking! Plus, it’s cooked in no time.

 I was floored with my first taste of Homemade Chicken Broth made in a pressure cooker!
-With a handful of quality ingredients, and mostly hands off time, you’ll love this chicken broth and what you can make with it!
+With a handful of quality ingredients, and mostly hands-off time, you’ll love this chicken broth and what you can make with it!

 Instant Pot Chicken Stock

 With autumn approaching, it’s time to be thinking of comfort foods like soups and stews.
-If you cook a lot, like I do, your pantry may be filled with boxes or cans of chicken broth.
+If you cook a lot, as I do, your pantry may be filled with boxes or cans of chicken broth.
 It’s versatile and provides flavor and the base for many dishes.

 But if you’d like to take your recipes up to the next level, try making and using Homemade Instant Pot Chicken Broth or Stock.
 It’s a million times better than anything you can purchase!